-- \ Less than 1% - (1) Beneficial ownership as reported in the above table has been determined in accordance with Rule 13d-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-Beneficial ownership information is based on the most recent Form 3, 4 and 5 and Schedule 13D and 13G filings with the SEC and reports made directly to the Company.
-The number of shares shown as beneficially owned includes shares of Common Stock subject to stock options and stock appreciation rights exercisable, and restricted stock units that will vest, within 60 days after March 30, 2012.
-Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares of Common Stock shown as beneficially owned by them. - (2) The percentages indicated are based on 61,795,550 shares of Common Stock outstanding on March 30, 2012.
-Shares of Common Stock subject to stock options and stock appreciation rights exercisable, and restricted stock and restricted stock units that will vest, within 60 days after March 30, 2012 are deemed outstanding for computing the percentage of the person or entity holding such securities but are not outstanding for computing the percentage of any other person or entity. - (3) Restricted stock units subject to a vesting schedule. - (4) Includes 355,030 shares of Common Stock pledged as collateral to secure a margin loan with Citi Smith Barney and 400,000 shares of Common Stock in grantor retained annuity trusts.
+(1) Beneficial ownership as reported in the above table has been determined in accordance with Rule 13d-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Beneficial ownership information is based on the most recent Forms 3, 4 and 5 and Schedule 13D and 13G filings with the SEC and reports made directly to the Company.
+The number of shares shown as beneficially owned includes shares of Common Stock subject to stock options and stock appreciation rights exercisable, and restricted stock units that will vest, within 60 days after March 14, 2013.
+Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares of Common Stock shown as beneficially owned by them.

+or entity holding such securities but are not outstanding for computing the percentage of any other person or entity.